rcliao/sports-360/DEMO.md

 I want to capture and share priceless moments and atmospheres from sport events in the stadium to TV.

-This comes from my prior experience going to see some sports events at stadiums like Dodger Stadium or Stables Center.
+This comes from my prior experience seeing some sports events at stadiums like Dodger Stadium or Stables Center.

 I found that my most enjoyable moment was not actually watching the game but cheering with the other people and enjoy the air around the stadium.

-Thus, I want to capture this very moment and share it out with the world like other fans that are watching over the DirectTV and cant feel the same environment in the stadium.
+Thus, I want to capture this very moment and share it out to the world like other fans that are watching over the DirectTV and cant feel the same environment in the stadium.

-To do so, 360 degree video is the best format to represent the scenario and here is how to capture 360 video in Sports 360
+To do so, 360 degree video is the best format to represent the scenario and here is how Sports 360 captures the video:

 --- demo ---